dlstreamer/pipeline-server/docs/run_script_reference.md

-  [-p additional ports to pass to docker run] [--network name network to pass to docker run] [--user name of user to pass to docker run]
-  [--name container name to pass to docker run] [--device device to pass to docker run] [--enable-rtsp To enable rtsp re-streaming]
+  [-p additional ports to pass to docker run] [--network name network to pass to docker run] [--user name of user to pass to docker run] [--group-add name of user group to pass to docker run] [--name container name to pass to docker run] [--device device to pass to docker run] [--enable-rtsp To enable rtsp re-streaming]